vseanclark/MCW-Azure-security-and-management/Whiteboard design session student guide - Azure security and management.md

 -   What approach would you take for web application monitoring and capturing custom telemetry?
 How can there be a central view of the state of the applications?
 What tools are available to test performance from remote geographies?

 **Prepare**

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.
 2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer's objections.
+3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

+Time frame: 30 minutes

 **Presentation**

-Time frame: 30 minutes

-**Directions **
+Directions:
 1. Pair with another table.
 2. One table is the Microsoft team and the other table is the customer.
 3. The Microsoft team presents their proposed solution to the customer.
 4. The customer makes one of the objections from the list of objections.
 5. The Microsoft team responds to the objection.
 6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2--6.
+7. Tables switch roles and repeat Steps 2–6.

 ##  Wrap-up